Hanarin/ModPE-Scripts/README.md

 # ModPE-Scripts
-This repository uploads written and writing scripts.
+The repository for ModPE script projects.